Anthony Coyle (American football)

-Anthony Coyle (born September 19, 1996) is an American football offensive tackle who is a free agent.
+Anthony Coyle (born September 19, 1996) is an American former football offensive tackle.
 He played college football at Fordham.

 High school career

 Coyle attended Tottenville High School in Staten Island.
 He began his high school career at nose tackle, but switched to the offensive line as a junior.
 Coyle earned the Sal Somma Award as Staten Island's top offensive lineman in 2013.

 College career

 Coyle played college football at Fordham and played in 48 games.
 He started 10 games at right tackle as a freshman in 2014 before switching to left tackle as a sophomore and starting 34 games at that position.
 Coyle earned Phil Steele NCAA FCS Freshman All-America honors and was named to the Second-team All-Patriot League during his sophomore season.
 As a junior and senior, he was named to the First-team All-Patriot League.
 He allowed seven sacks in four years at Fordham.